wusai2333/trib/doc/lab2.md

 as a prefix (or a suffix) in the keys.

-For ease of implementation, we added a new small package called `trib/colon` which you can be used for escaping and unescaping all the colons in a string.
+For ease of implementation, we added a new small package called `trib/colon` which you can use for escaping and unescaping all the colons in a string.
 The escaping rule is simple, all `'|'` runes are escaped into `"||"`, and all `':'` runes are escaped into `"|:"`.
 Please use this package wisely.